kmerottu/CMPA-4303-Semester-Project/Readme.md

 ## How To Access The Website
 https://kmerottu.github.io/CMPA-4303-Semester-Project/
 ## What Changed From Project 01 to Project 02
-I have added much mpre photos to the portfoilio. i have also added a rating system along with descriptions for each photo so my audience knows what the photo i all about.
+I have added much more photos to the portfoilio.
+I have also added a rating system along with descriptions for each photo so my audience knows what the photo i all about.